Supercalifragilisticexpialidocious: Other references

+The word was used on the US game show Password Plus, first as a clue to a puzzle, and later as the puzzle itself.

-English yachtsman Rodney Pattisson won three Olympic medals in sailing during the Games of 1968 (gold), 1972 (gold) and 1976 (silver) in a Flying Dutchman called Supercalifragilisticexpialidocious written in large colorful waves on the hull.
+English yachtsman Rodney Pattisson won three Olympic medals in sailing during the Games of 1968 (gold), 1972 (gold) and 1976 (silver) in a Flying Dutchman called Supercalifragilisticexpialidocious (abbreviated to Superdocious) written in large colorful waves on the hull.

 Japanese rock band Boøwy included a song called "SUPER-CALIFRAGILISTIC-EXPIARI-DOCIOUS" that was written by their guitarist Tomoyasu Hotei on their 1986 number one album Beat Emotion.

-Punk band The Vandals covered the song on their 1995 album Live Fast, Diarrhea.

-In February 2000, Inverness Caledonian Thistle defeated Glasgow's Celtic FC 3–1 in the third round of the Scottish Cup football competition.
+In February 2000, Inverness Caledonian Thistle defeated Glasgow's Celtic 3–1 in the third round of the Scottish Cup football competition.
 The result, one of the biggest ever upsets in Scottish football, led to the newspaper headline "Super Caley go ballistic, Celtic are atrocious" by The Sun.
 The Guardian rated it as number 5 in six of the greatest football headlines.

 One pun on the word jokes that Mahatma Gandhi was a "super calloused fragile mystic hexed by halitosis".

+In 2011, a group of fans of the webcomic Homestuck produced an album of songs called Land of Fans and Music.
+One such track is a parody titled "SadoMasoPedoRoboNecroBestiality".
+According to the vocalist, Goatmon, the lyrics were adapted from a post on the Something Awful forums.

+In 2012, The vocaloid song "Ai Dee" by Mitchie M, featuring Hatsune Miku and Megurine Luka references this word in the lyrics.
+Luka raps in this lyrics, "Super-cali-fragilistic-expiali-docious, Oh!"

 In 2016, Randy Rainbow created a parody video of the song, in which he called (then-candidate) Donald Trump "super callous fragile egocentric braggadocious", "super careless fragile ego extra braggadocious", "super sleazy fabricating sexist and obnoxious", "superficial chauvinistic arrogant and thoughtless", and "super calculated adolescent braggadocious".

 In 2017, Dick Van Dyke was selected to receive an award for television excellence from BAFTA, at which time he said "I appreciate this opportunity to apologise to the members of Bafta for inflicting on them the most atrocious cockney accent in the history of cinema."
 A chief executive of Bafta responded, "We look forward to his acceptance speech in whatever accent he chooses on the night.
 We have no doubt it will be supercalifragilisticexpialidocious."

 In 2018, Girona manager Pablo Machín was asked to describe his club, using only one word.
 He responded "Ok, I'll use the longest word I know: supercalifragilisticoespialidoso".

 In 2021, a cover was sung by Hololive's virtual idols Momosuzu Nene and Pavolia Reine, with the latter singing the word during the rap part.

 In 2021, the game show Press Your Luck introduced a Whammy animation spoofing the song, with "Whammy Poppins" singing "Supercalifragilistic-give me all your money!"

 In September 2022, Japanese boyband JO1 pre-released the song "SuperCali" from their EP single, Midnight Sun.
 The title is abbreviation of "supercalifragilisticexpialidocious", which was introduced as the word that "makes infinite possibilities come true" at their tour.